bioagent-bench/bioagent-bench/README.md

 https://www.ahl27.com/CompGenomicsBioc2022/articles/CompGenomicsBioc2022.html

 #### Data background
 The datasets consists FASTA sequences and GFF annotations of a microbial genome for Micrococcus.
-The main goal.
-The goal of is to do phylogenetic reconstruction of clusters of orthologous co-evolving genes.
+The goal of is to do phylogenetic reconstruction of clusters of orthologous co-evolving genes; identify functionally conserved gene clusters across the genomes and group them into co-evolving functional modules.
 The COGs needs to be filtered based on the following quality criteria.
-1. No paralogs
-2. Clusters present in all 4 organisms
+1. Clusters present in all 4 organisms
-3. Only present in the coding regions
+2. Only present in the coding regions
-4. Must have at least 1 high confidence annotation
+3. Must have at least 1 high confidence annotation
+The final result is clustering of the co-evolving genes into functional (annotated clusters) in the form of a .csv file with a "cluster_number" and "consensus_annotation" columns.
+The consensus_annotation column may contain a KEGG orthology ID (e.g., K07222) followed by a description.

+#### Goal
-The final result is clustering of the co-evolving genes into functional (annotated clusters)
+The final result is clustering of the co-evolving genes into functional (annotated clusters) in the form of a .csv file with a "cluster_number" and "consensus_annotation" columns.
+The consensus_annotation column may contain a KEGG orthology ID (e.g., K07222) followed by a description.

+Your task is to always use the KEGG orthology ID (the code starting with 'K' followed by numbers) when referencing or summarizing annotations, not the longer description.
+If there are multiple K numbers, consider all of them but do not invent or merge their meanings beyond what is given.

+Example Output:
+1,"K07222 K07222, putative flavoprotein involved in K+ transport"

 ### Viral metagenomcis
 https://www.hadriengourle.com/tutorials/metavir/